 The real strength of When2Travel is as a pre-planning aid.
 Those who are thinking about returning to work or shopping or another activity can view a prediction of the likely bus passenger volumes.
 This information is not just offered for the journey, it is offered for each point-to-point within the journey as well.
-This is essential because the bus you board near home may well be empty, but what’s going to happen when it approaches the city center?
+This is essential because the bus you board near home may well be empty, but what’s going to happen when it approaches the city centre?

 The other great thing about When2Travel is that it is continually updated.
 The data that feeds into it is refreshed and the artificial intelligence that underpins the system is continually learning.

 At the moment, fare revenue is being lost at a time when the industry needs it more than ever.
-A double-decker bus that could normally take up to 75 people is currently limited to about 15 or 20 seats – but in many cases those seats are available.
+A double decker bus that could normally take up to 75 people is currently limited to about 15 or 20 seats - but in many cases those seats are available.

 "There is capacity on the local bus network at the moment," says Martijn.
 "A lot of buses are running around with a lot of empty seats.

 "We are putting out messages to people to say 'avoid the peaks', but what is the 'new peak'?
-From what we have seen a lot of people are traveling far earlier, and that is a peak.
+From what we have seen a lot of people are travelling far earlier, and that is a peak.
 We've also got the concessionary fare travel peak as well.
 And therefore I think we need to be better at communicating to people when these peak periods are, which is what When2Travel is trying to do."